 Effie has also frequently worked with Helen Parlor - as a mentee, performer and collaborator.
 She first performed with Parlor Dance for Step Forward in collaboration with the Movement Science Group at Oxford Brookes University.
 In early 2014, Effie participated in the research and development phase of Parlor Dance's Home from Home.
 Following this, from summer 2014 onwards, Effie has acted as a co-assistant director for MÓTUS (a dynamic dance festival for Milton Keynes) alongside Chris Bradley and under the directorial lead of Helen Parlor.

-Most recently - in 2016 - Effie has worked with NOCTURN and Stopgap Dance Company.
+In 2016, Effie went on to work with NOCTURN and Stopgap Dance Company.
 She worked with NOCTURN in the development of ...And They Have Escaped, which involved creating a series of dance films that were incorporated into an exhibition at West Berkshire Museum.
 For Stopgap, Effie was a dance captain and core team performer for the Seeds of Diversity - the Heritage Flame Lighting Ceremony for the Paralympics which was held at Stoke Mandeville Stadium and broadcast live on Channel 4.

 Alongside these projects, Effie toured with Ffin Dance for five seasons in Connections2012, Inspired 2013, Still Standing 2014, The Power of 3 2015 and Ten 2016 - performing pieces by artistic director Sue Lewis and associate choreographer Gary Lambert.
 Her time with the company saw Effie performing at the Edinburgh Fringe, Tanz@Namedy, DanceLive Aberdeen and MÓTUS Milton Keynes.